 .

-Rather unexpectedly, I found a writeup of my unpublished novel “Ierapetra” on a Spanish website CNB DIVULGA, an online publication of Madrid-based Centro Nacional de Biotecnologia, posted on October 14, 2022.
+A year ago, when it was still unpublished, I found a writeup of IERAPETRA on the Spanish website CNB DIVULGA, an online publication of Madrid-based Centro Nacional de Biotecnologia, posted on October 14, 2022.
 The piece is called “wantstobeawriter”, which I used as a moniker on my twitter profile.
-Ironically it was in October 2022 when I decided to leave twitter as I could not stand to be part of Elon Musk’s madhouse.
+Ironically, it was in October 2022 when I decided to leave twitter as I could not stand to be part of Elon Musk’s madhouse.
 Here is the Google translation:

 WANTS TO BE A WRITER